Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - Drones Not Allowed: To preserve wildlife and the park’s natural beauty

-- Pilot Shuttle Service: This shuttle service picks up the visitors from the temporary parking and takes them to Saddle Mountain on weekends in summer only and on holidays in 2025
+- Pilot Shuttle Service: This shuttle service picks up the visitors from the temporary parking and takes them to Saddle Mountain on weekends in the summer only and on holidays in 2025

 Big Basin Redwoods is a must-visit if you love nature and peaceful hikes.
 It is a place where you can connect with history and explore the towering redwoods.